Biden’s victory seemed clear for more than a day. So why did the media hold off on calling it?

 The shifting leads, and slow-arriving ballots, created a torturous wait.
 It also gave Trump an opening to launch baseless allegations that the election was being stolen.
 “I had such a big lead in all of these states late into election night, only to see the leads miraculously disappear as the days went by,” he complained on Twitter on Friday evening.
 “Perhaps these leads will return as our legal proceedings move forward!”

 But others thought news organizations were being far too cautious in not declaring Biden the winner.
-Some smaller news outlets powered by research company Decision Desk HQ, made the call Friday morning that Biden won.
+Some smaller news outlets powered by research company Decision Desk HQ made the call Friday morning that Biden won.

 “Does anyone think this wouldn’t have been called hours ago if roles were reversed and there was no fear that the loser would demagogue and incite crazies against the news outlet?” asked Tim Miller, who is part of a group called Republican Voters Against Trump, on Friday afternoon.

 Fox declined official comment on its late call.
 But a network spokesperson pointed to its early call on Arizona and Nevada as evidence of its independence.
-The network also noted a comment by its political director, Chris Stirewalt, who amid attacks on Fox by Trump’s campaign said the network was “secure and serene” in declaring Arizona for Biden.
+The network also noted a comment by its political director, Chris Stirewalt, who amid attacks on Fox by Trump’s campaign said the network was “secure and pristine” in declaring Arizona for Biden.